 Finishes can quickly raise a project’s budget.
 When calculating a commercial project’s total cost, contractors must account for interior and exterior finishes, including lighting fixtures, insulation, flooring, ornamentation, appliances and other decorative elements.

 HVAC and Electrical Systems

-A building’s heating, cooling, plumbing and electrical systems make up a large portion of a project’s total cost.
+A building’s HVAC, plumbing and electrical systems make up a large portion of a project’s total cost.
 To make installing these systems more cost-effective, designers can work with mechanical and electrical contractors to choose the most functional and energy-efficient options.

 The total cost can change based on the types of building materials chosen for the project.
-For example, a building made from prefabricated materials will cost significantly less to build than a structure requiring unique, highly fabricated steel.
+For example, a modular construction project will cost significantly less to build than a structure requiring unique, highly fabricated steel.
 Building in warmer climates and using recycled or eco-friendly materials can also help reduce project costs.

 The average construction cost per square foot for commercial buildings varies depending on the type and size of the structure.
-Some of the most common types of commercial buildings include:
+Let’s take a closer look at each of these building types and costs.

 The average construction cost for commercial office buildings varies depending on the size and number of floors.
 The average cost is $313 per square foot for a single-story office building, $562 for a mid-rise and $660 for a high-rise in the U.S. Multiple factors cause the price to increase for multi-story offices, including more expensive building materials, stricter building codes and higher labor costs.

 The average cost for manufacturing facilities varies widely depending on their intended use.
-For example, regional distribution warehouses average at $209 per square foot while technology laboratories average at $635.
+For example, regional distribution warehouses average $209 per square foot, while technology laboratories average $635.
 A building that requires advanced electrical or safety systems comes with additional labor and material costs.